Research Skills Toolkit: Becoming a Researcher (International)

 Project details

 A major area of development was the integration of artificial intelligence.
-New content was added to explore how AI tools are increasingly used in research, alongside the ethical considerations, limitations, and uncertainties associated with their use.
+New content was added to explore how AI tools are increasingly used in research, alongside their ethical considerations and limitations.
 Rather than presenting AI as purely positive or negative, the course was redesigned to encourage critical reflection and responsible practice.

 The update also placed much greater emphasis on postgraduate mental health, wellbeing, and burnout.
 New content was introduced to acknowledge the emotional and psychological demands of research, normalise help-seeking, and signpost supportive strategies and resources.
 This was complemented by the inclusion of new material on neurodiversity, ensuring that the course better reflected the diverse ways researchers think, work, and experience academia.